mio-mio/rag-crypto-tutor-notes/Appendix_Learning_Notes_on_Code.md

         out_text += new_text
     return out_text
 ```
-Builds the prompt and generates the model's answer.

 Steps :
 1. Collect top-k context chunks, with chapter and page info for citation.
 2. Join them into a context block, truncated if too long (MAX_INPUT_CHARS).